 Jared J. Grantham, MD, FACP

-Dr. Grantham is University Distinguished Professor, Emeritus at the University of Kansas Medical Center in Kansas City, KS.
+Dr. Grantham was the University Distinguished Professor, Emeritus at the University of Kansas Medical Center in Kansas City, KS.
 In 2000, he became the founding director of The Kidney Institute, an interdisciplinary renal research and training program comprised of 35 physician- and basic scientists drawn from seven departments.

 A life-long Kansan, he graduated from the University of Kansas School of Medicine.
 He did his residency in internal medicine at the Kansas University Medical Center followed by a research fellowship at the National Heart Institute's laboratory of kidney and electrolyte metabolism.
 After his fellowship, he served as a staff investigator for three years before returning to the University of Kansas in 1969 to establish a renal research laboratory in the department of internal medicine.
 He became director of nephrology in 1970, a position he held for 25 years.
 He received continuous National Institutes of Health funding until his retirement in 2013.